 There are also some great television shows which take place in London’s past, which are a great way to both see the city as it was as well as find out what life was like for Londoners at certain points in time.

 This Netflix original looks at the reign of Queen Elizabeth II in a way that really makes you admire the young woman dealing with the requirements of becoming England’s monarch.
-Claire Foy and Matt Smith are fantastic as Elizabeth II and Prince Philip, and the show really feels like it gives you insight into the personal lives of the royal family, with the backdrop of political struggles in England and further abroad.
+Claire Foy and Matt Smith are fantastic as Elizabeth II and Prince Philip in the first two seasons (while the following seasons casting has also been excellent), and the show really feels like it gives you insight into the personal lives of the royal family, with the backdrop of political struggles in England and further abroad.
 While it (obviously) centres a lot around the royal residences there are still great scenes showing London during certain points of Elizabeth’s early reign.
 “The Crown” is definitely worth a watch if you are interested in both the royal family and the history of England during the last 70 years, and it will apparently continue up until modern times.

 Call the Midwife